Thought Leadership

 This guide compiles 2024-2025 industry data on customer service costs.
-We'll cover cost per contact by channel, labor costs, technology investments, and the economics of automation.
-All data is sourced and contextualized.
+We'll cover cost per contact by channel, labour costs, technology investments, and the economics of automation.
+All data is sourced and put in context.

 Cost Per Contact: The Core Metric